grafana/grafana/docs/sources/datasources/postgres/_index.md

 ### Dataset and Table selection

-In the dataset dropdown, choose the PostgreSQL database to query.
-The dropdown is be populated with the databases that the user has access to.
+In the dataset dropdown will be disabled by default, and is populated with the configured database that the user has access to.
-When the dataset is selected, the table dropdown is populated with the tables that are available.
+The table dropdown is populated with the tables that are available within that database.

 ### Columns and Aggregation functions (SELECT)